-- Female employees 28 per cent and male employees 72 per cent who meet the stipu eligibility criteria are entitled to parental leave. - In 2021 a total of 2,179 employees took parental leave: - Maternity leave: 90 consecutive days - Paternity leave: 5 working days. - 96 per cent of those who took parental lead both male and female, returned to work.
+- Female employees 28 per cent and male employees 72 per cent who meet the stipu eligibility criteria are entitled to parental leave. - In 2021 a total of 2,179 employees took parental leave: - Maternity leave: 90 consecutive days - Paternity leave: 5 working days. - 96 per cent of those who took parental lea both male and female, returned to work.

-- 900 employees reached out to myFriends, which includes 811 digital coaching, 533 car calls, and 246 counselling sessions for both w and non-work related issues. - 1,856 employees were briefed virtually on MIND-A-CARE to create awareness on mental health first aid. - Handbooks, pocket guides and self-reading awareness materials were made available th the myFriends page and accessible for all employees. - Successfully produced 19 certified MIND-Atrainers in November 2021.
+- 900 employees reached out to myFrier which includes 811 digital coaching, 533 calls, and 246 counselling sessions for bo and non-work related issues. - 1,856 employees were briefed virtually MIND-A-CARE to create awareness on mer health first aid. - Handbooks, pocket guides and self-readi awareness materials were made available the myFriends page and accessible for a employees. - Successfully produced 19 certified MIND trainers in November 2021.